Skip to main content

 Rare exemptions MAY exist where standards are already established for specific communities within DoD.
 DoD partnerships with non-DoD entities may also create situations where this Instruction cannot be fully implemented.
 In these cases, efforts shall be made to follow the Instruction as closely as possible.

-This Instruction applies to the acquisition of Learning Management Systems (LMSs), Learning Content Management Systems (LCMSs), Student Information Systems (SISs), Learning Record Stores (LRSs), Competency Management Systems (CMSs), and other IT systems used to manage the delivery of training and education content to DoD learners.
+This Instruction applies to the acquisition of Learning Management Systems (LMSs), Learning Content Management Systems (LCMSs), Student Information Systems (SISs), Learning Record Stores (LRSs), Competency Management Systems (CMSs), and other IT systems,such as those described in Section 2.2 used to manage the delivery of training and education content to DoD learners.

 When acquiring a new DoD distributed learning system or updating an existing capability, DoD Components shall evaluate the acquisition of different tools, technologies, and systems or training and education programs using the following considerations to determine how this instruction applies.

-• Standards Compliance: DoD Components shall develop or acquire distributed learning systems that support the latest versions and editions of the specifications and standards defined in this Instruction to maximize interoperability.
+• Standards Compliance: DoD Components shall develop or acquire distributed learning systems supporting the latest versions and editions of the specifications and standards defined in this Instruction to maximize interoperability.
+Compliance shall be aided, whenever possible, with the use of Conformance Testing software.

-• Data Interoperability: DoD Components shall acquire distributed learning systems that enable the portability of data to other systems, such as those that support human resources, student information management, and training management.
+• Data Interoperability: DoD Components shall acquire distributed learning systems enableing the portability of data to other systems, such as those supporting human resources, student information management, and training management.
 Additionally, adherence to the xAPI standard shall be referenced throughout the acquisition process for any type of training and education system.
 If xAPI adherence cannot be met, the rationale for not utilizing the xAPI standard shall be provided.
 These include Requests for Information, Sources Sought Notifications, Statements of Work, and other types of requests for solutions.

 • LRS Integration and Authentication: This instruction does not define how an LRS is integrated into another IT system.
 An LRS may be included as part of a single product or may be deployed separately as a separate capability.
 However, stored data must be sharable and cannot be trapped in the data system.
 While this document describes the LRS capability using language describing a single system (e.g., “an LRS”), it is likely that multiple LRSs are used to filter, sort, and redirect data.
 The entire capability is still referred to as “LRS”.

 The DoD acquires distributed learning content, often in the form of courseware, in support of its training and education programs.
-The ability of DoD Components to acquire source files and other software components for each acquisition in accordance with DoDI 5000.87, dated 2 October 2020, is critical to the reuse of the distributed learning content.
+The ability of DoD Components to acquire source files and other software components for each acquisition in accordance with DoDI 5000.87, dated 2 October 2020, is critical to the reuse, repurpose, and reference of the distributed learning content.

 DoD Components shall consider the following before acquiring new distributed learning content:

-• Standards Compliance: DoD Components shall develop or acquire distributed learning content that supports the latest versions and editions of existing distributed learning specifications and standards described in this Instruction to maximize interoperability.
+• Standards Compliance: DoD Components shall develop or acquire distributed learning content supporting the latest versions and editions of existing distributed learning specifications and standards described in this Instruction to maximize interoperability.
 Instructional content shall work with acquired IT systems to generate xAPI Statements for each learner. xAPI Profiles shall guide the requirements for how xAPI conformance is met within each media type used for instructional purposes.
+Compliance shall be aided, whenever possible, with the use of Conformance Testing software.

-• Data Interoperability: DoD Components shall acquire distributed learning content that use the specifications and standards outlined in this Instruction.
+• Data Interoperability: DoD Components shall acquire distributed learning content using the specifications and standards outlined in this Instruction.
 Both xAPI and cmi5 shall be prioritized throughout the acquisition process for any distributed learning content (e.g., courseware and ancillary content).

 • DoD Components should mandate all newly acquired or newly contracted online courseware to adhere to the cmi5 specification.